 Hilton Union Square

-You can not fault the Hilton Union Square for its location, right downtown, within walking distance to catching the cable car and many other significant points of interest.
-However, although the hotel was clean, the lobby was huge, which made it noisy at all times of the day and night.
+You can not fault Hilton Union Square for its location, right downtown, within walking distance of catching the cable car, and many other significant points of interest.
+However, although the hotel was clean, the lobby was huge, making it noisy all day and night.Â

-Hyatt Centric Fishermans Wharf
+Hyatt Centric Fisherman Wharf

-The Hyatt Centric Fishermans Wharf is an ideal location for this part of San Francisco.
-The hotel is lovely and spacious with a sensational view and is within walking distance to the Alcatraz Departure point.
-There are many attractions in and around this area, so it is excellent for families who require lots of activities.
+The Hyatt Centric Fisherman Wharf is an ideal location for this part of San Francisco.
+The hotel is lovely and spacious, has a sensational view, and is within walking distance of the Alcatraz Departure point.

 Palace Hotel